Woutah/configurun/README.md

 # Configuration
 Configurun works with `configuration`-objects.
-A configuration is a collection of option-instances, which are grouped toghether in a `Configuration`-wrapper, which enables us to access the attributes of all enclosed options-instances using the `configuration[attribute]`/`configuration.<attribute>`/`option_class.get(attribute, default)`.
+A configuration is a collection of option-instances (=`@dataclass`-instances that inherit from `BaseOptions`), which are grouped toghether in a `Configuration`-wrapper.

-We can think of these `@dataclass`-objects as the different groups of options we want to edit and use in our run (e.g. "GeneralOptions", "LogOptions", "ModelOptions", etc.)
+We can think of the option-instances as the different groups of options we want to edit and use in our run (e.g. `GeneralOptions()`, `LogOptions()`, `ModelOptions()`, etc.).

-E.g.:
+In the simplest case, we have 1 single option-instance which contains all the options.

+The `Configuration`-wrapper enables us to access the attributes of all enclosed options-instances using `configuration[attribute]`/`configuration.<attribute>`/`option_class.get(attribute, default)`.

+An example of how to use a `Configuration`-instance:

 ``` python
 from dataclasses import dataclass